 Private and Parochial Schools

 Catholic Schools of the Diocese of Wichita are among the finest in the nation, earning national awards from the National Catholic Educational Association in 1998, 2000 and 2001.
 They serve about 10,600 students across Southeastern Kansas.
-There are 20 Catholic schools in Sedgwick County.
-Catholic Schools of Wichita were the first, and remain the only, Catholic school system in the U.S. to charge no tuition to active parish families.
+There are 21 Catholic schools in Sedgwick County.
+The Catholic Schools of Wichita were the first, and remain the only, Catholic school system in the U.S. to actively use a stewardship system in which no tuition is charged to active parish families.
 Anchoring this highly regarded system are two superb high schools – Bishop Carroll on the west and Kapaun Mount Carmel on the east.
 Both high schools have undergone major renovations in recent years.

 Fully 32 Wichita area Catholic, Christian, Lutheran, Independent and Seventh-Day Adventist schools have been accepted as full members of the Kansas Association of Independent and Religious Schools (KAIRS) based on quality of academic programs, faculty and fiscal stability.

 Wichita Collegiate School offers a rigorous college preparatory curriculum taught in small classes.
 Collegiate has built a statewide reputation for academic excellence.
 The faculty is characterized by advanced degrees and broad teaching experience.
-Preschool through 12th grade enrollment is approximately 1,000.
+Preschool through 12th grade enrollment is greater than 1,000.

 The Independent School emphasizes traditional liberal arts education usually found only in gifted programs.
 The school guarantees small class sizes and individual attention to student needs.
 Preschool through 12th grade enrollment is 770.